 When a driver package is copied into the DriverStore, all files get copied, including the INF file and all other files that the INF references.
 Thus, all files in the driver package are needed to successfully complete device installation.
 Copying a driver package to the DriverStore is called staging, where a driver package must be staged to the aforementioned folder before is may be used to install any devices.
 Along the way, the driver package must be verified and validated.
 Verification ensures software integrity and involves verifying the package’s digital signature.
 Validation involves checking the current user’s permissions to install the driver package, and checking that the INF file for the driver package is valid (MS doc says “syntactically correct” which obviously involves parsing and checking against a syntax model) and that all files referenced in the INF file are present and accounted for in the driver package.

 Only when a driver package passes these integrity and validity checks does it get staged into the DriverStore.
 After that, the OS can see and use the driver package to install new devices without requiring user intervention or interaction.
-Pleast also not that the .doc file also says: “Once files are staged to the driver store, they should not be removed or modified in any way.”
+Please also note that the .doc file also says: “Once files are staged to the driver store, they should not be removed or modified in any way.”

 DriverStore Explorer at Work